-The boy from Tottenham has for a while been a name to conjure within underground circles, but with three consecutive top five hits and a critically acclaimed album with ‘Black and White’ under his belt, it is safe to say that Wretch 32 has consolidated his name in the mainstream.
+The boy from Tottenham has for a while been a name to conjure within underground circles, but with three consecutive top five hits and a critically acclaimed albums with ‘Black and White’ and ‘Growing Over Life’ under his belt, it is safe to say that Wretch 32 has consolidated his name in the mainstream.

 Since ‘Black and White’ he’s collaborated with the best of British talent, from a collaboration with Emeli Sande on Naughty Boy’s 2013 ‘Hotel Cabana’ album, stormed into the top 10 with the critically acclaimed ‘Six Words’, and released a mixtape titled, ‘Young Fire, Old Flame’ that re-ignited his capital with the UK underground.

 Wretch 32’s latest album ‘Growing Over Life’ was released in September 2016 via Polydor.
 His prowess as a lyricist and writer is as evident in his cathartic freestyles as throughout the new album, pushing the limits of his ability across an eclectic selection of tracks.